digital-craftsman-de/ids/README.md

 ### Symfony serializer

 If you're injecting the `SerializerInterface` directly, there is nothing to do.
-The normalizer from [`digital-craftsman/self-aware-normalizers`](https://github.com/digital-craftsman-de/self-aware-normalizers) are registered automatically and will handle the serialization and deserialization of the id as it implements the `ArrayNormalizable` interface.
+The normalizer from [`digital-craftsman/self-aware-normalizers`](https://github.com/digital-craftsman-de/self-aware-normalizers) are registered automatically and will handle the serialization and deserialization of the `IdList` class, as it implements the `ArrayNormalizable` interface.

 ### Doctrine types